 The bones in your shoulder

 The main bone which is known as your “shoulder blade” is called medically “the scapula“.
 The shoulder joint includes two other bones – one in your upper arm called the humerus and the other being your collar bone (medically known as the clavicle).

 The rotator cuff is an essential part of the shoulder which joins your upper arm to your shoulder and contains muscles, tendons and ligaments.

-The brachial plexus contains a collection of nerves, which run from the spine dividing in the brachial plexus so the nerves can pass into the neck in one direction and into your arms in the other.
+The brachial plexus contains a collection of nerves, which run from the spine and divide in the brachial plexus – so the nerves can pass into the neck in one direction and into your arms in the other.
 The nerves originate from the lower cervical spine and from the upper thoracic spine.

 Whiplash in car accidents will often include an injured brachial plexus with resultant tingling in your fingers and shoulder pain.

 What are the common types of shoulder injury claim?

 Your shoulder can be injured in many different types of accident, but some of the most common include: